Time for a big decision:

 Your expenses: This is what the lenders call an affordability test.
 Again the reason for taking into account your expenses is to make sure that you would have money left after paying your bills every month.
 A salary of £2000 a month will not be very promising if your total expenses are more than it.

-Deposit: Currently there are very few lenders that would consider a mortgage application if you don’t have at least 5% deposit.
+Deposit: Currently there are very few lenders that would consider a mortgage application if you don’t have at least a 5% deposit.
 So if you are looking to buy a house worth £150000, you would need a deposit of at least £7500.
-However if your deposit is larger than what you must put down, it not only improves the chances of getting a mortgage but also help you to get a good deal.
+However, if your deposit is larger than what you must put down, it not only improves the chances of getting a mortgage but also helps you to get a good deal.

 Credit history: A good credit history does help a lot when applying for a mortgage.
 It is again a sign that a person has been reliable in paying back his debt.
 It also tells the lender about your past and present credit history, any loans and credit cards you have, and the addresses you have lived in the past.

-Once you have a rough idea what amount you might get, start to do the paperwork from your side.
-This will involve collecting: your latest 3 to 6 months bank statements and pay slips, any contract that specifies your contractual hours with your company, last three months utilities bills, your id such as passport, a sheet that has your monthly outgoings and incomings, details of any tax credits or child benefit, proof of any saving statement from your bank etc., proof of any other asset that you hold such as stock and shares, details of any loan, commitments etc. Gather the same for your partner if you are going to apply for a joint mortgage.
+Once you have a rough idea of what amount you might get, start to do the paperwork from your side.
+This will involve collecting: your latest 3 to 6 months bank statements and payslips, any contract that specifies your contractual hours with your company, last three months utility bills, your id such as passport, a sheet that has your monthly outgoings and incomings, details of any tax credits or child benefit, proof of any saving statement from your bank, etc., proof of any other asset that you hold such as stock and shares, details of any loan, commitments, etc. Gather the same for your partner if you are going to apply for a joint mortgage.
 Once happy, ring the lender and book an appointment.